typedb/typedb-web/main/README.md

-# TypeDB Website Frontend - Angular
+# TypeDB Main Site - Angular

-TypeDB Website is built on [Angular](https://angular.dev).
+TypeDB Main Site is built on [Angular](https://angular.dev).

 Its pages can be client-side, server-side, or prerendered according to each environment's needs.

 ## Build from source

-There is a wide variety of Web toolchains; the process below is one way to compile TypeDB Website from source.
+There is a wide variety of Web toolchains; the process below is one way to compile TypeDB Main Site from source.

 ### Install toolchains and dependencies